-Like Uber, Easy Taxi is an e-hailing system now available in Panama.
-With Easy Taxi you can book a cab and then track its progress to your pick up point via GPS.
-You'll also receive information about the car and driver so you know exactly who to expect.
+Like Uber, inDrive and DiDi are e-hailing systems now available in Panama.
+DiDi works similarly to Uber, and inDrive lets you choose your own fare, which drivers can then accept or negotiate for a higher price.
+With both apps, you'll book a car and then track its progress to your pick-up point via GPS.
+You'll also receive information about the car and driver so you know who to expect.
+The advantages of these apps over Uber are the lower prices and ready availability at busy times.